Billxgy/VR-Themis/README.md

 A Virtual Reality Application Clone Detection Tool

-*Download AssetStudio.Coarse and AssetStudio.Fine for VR-Themis from dependents or [link](https://zenodo.org/records/14024433)*
+AssetStudio.Coarse (used in Coarse-grained stage) and AssetStudio.Fine (used in Fine-grained stage) can be downloaded from dependents or [link](https://zenodo.org/records/14024433)

 ## Requirements